echokk11/webrtc_arm64_ios/README.md

-# Build of Webrtc for IOS
+# Build of Webrtc for arm64 sim

 Casue the google webrtc.xcfrmaework install by pod only compiled in x64, we can't run simulator in m1/m2 mac, also we did't want run xcode in Rosetta mode. so build it ourself. hopes can help you.